Brenda Russo, CFLS

 Attorney Brenda Russo is a Certified Family Law Specialist (CFLS) who has been in private practice since 1986.
 Ms. Russo is semi-retired, but continues to offer some mediation and legal consulting services to private clients and attorneys in the areas of family law, guardianship, child custody and juvenile dependency law.
 Ms. Russo has extensive experience in civil litigation, family law, mediation, probate guardianship practice and juvenile dependency law.
 She has been devoted to working with families and children for more than twenty (20) years.

-Ms. Russo co-founding Legal Services for Children in Solano County, where she represented children in the complex world of juvenile dependency court for many years.
+Ms. Russo co-founded Legal Services for Children in Solano County, where she represented children in the complex world of juvenile dependency court for many years.
 After many years handling juvenile dependency cases, Ms. Russo determined that she would be better able to assist children and families by concentrating her practice in the area of Family Law.
 Ms. Russo co-founded her second successful women-owned and operated law practice in Solano County when she opened the Law Offices of Russo & Prince, LLP with her law partner, and friend, Leslie Prince.

 Ms. Russo is a Certified Family Law Specialist (CFLS), having been certified by the California Board of Legal Specialization of the State Bar of California in 2001.
 Only a small number of family law attorneys are certified as specialists.
 This designation reflects Ms. Russo's commitment to providing superior legal representation in this specialized and unique area of the law.
 Family law is an area of law that is both complex, and ever changing.
 But what makes it unique is the crossover with numerous other areas of the law, such as guardianship, estate planning, criminal law and contracts, just to name a few.